FastComments/fastcomments-docs/src/content/guides/installation-thrivecart-learn/items/thrivecart-learn-step-2.md

 Now let's copy our ThriveCart-Learn-Specific FastComments code snippet.

-It's quite large, because the integration with ThriveCart is involved, so just click the Copy button in the top right of the code snippet:
+It's quite large, because the integration with ThriveCart has a lot of features, so just click the Copy button in the top right of the code snippet:

 [inline-code-attrs-start title = 'ThriveCart Learn+ Comments Code'; type = 'html'; isFunctional = false; inline-code-attrs-end]
 [inline-code-start]